MartenBE/mkslides/README.md

     # Theme of the generated index page: file path or public url to CSS file
     theme: example-index-theme.css

-    # Title of the generated index page: string
-    title: example-title

     # Navigation section describing how to structure the slides on the index
     # page.
 This is similar to the `nav` option from MkDocs: list[any]
     nav: